longevityframework/longevity/longevity/src/jekyll/getting-started/create-user.md

 the for comprehension wraps this back up in a `Future`, which is exactly the kind of thing that Akka HTTP wants to work with.

-One caveat here is that `userRepo.create` might fail with a duplicate key exception.
+One caveat here is that `repo.create` might fail with a duplicate key exception.
 There might already be a user that has either the same username or email.
 So we call `recover` on the resulting `Future` and convert the longevity `DuplicateKeyValException` into a service-level